-In “The protective effect of flaxseed oil on lead acetate-induced renal toxicity in rats” high uric acid was induced by creating kidney disease using lead acetate.
+Also in 2011, another report studied flaxseed and gout indirectly.
+High uric acid was induced by creating kidney disease using lead acetate.
 The rats that were fed flaxseed oil had significantly lower uric acid levels.

-Flaxseed and Uric Acid Next Steps
+Flaxseed and Gout Next Steps

 Though these reports are encouraging, we are still a long way from knowing how effective flax can be for gout sufferers.

 We need human trials, and we need gout patients to be involved.
-More importantly we need to know whether crushed flax seeds are better than flaxseed oil.
+More importantly we need to know whether crushed flaxseeds are better than flaxseed oil.
 We need to know what daily intake is likely to have the best benefit.
 We need to know if it is safe to use with other gout home remedies or with gout medications.

-Food grade flaxseed oil, and crushed flax seeds are widely available.
+Food grade flaxseed oil, and crushed flaxseeds are widely available.
 If you have your own uric acid test kit, you could measure the effects yourself, but please discuss this with your doctor first.